My Father Before Me: A Memoir /Inheriting My Father’s World

 2.In 2001 Government of Karnataka awarded the professor with the State's second highest award the Kannada Rajyotsava award for his achievements in Education.

-3.For his contributions in popularising basketball among school children in Bangalore, and improving the performances of Mysore state basketball teams in national basketball championships.The trophy that is given annually to the winning basketball team by Karnataka State Basketball Association's senior division basketball tournament is named after him.
+3.For his contributions in popularising basketball among school children in Bangalore, and improving the performances of Mysore State Basketball Teams at Indian National basketball championships.The trophy that is given annually to the winning basketball team by Karnataka State Basketball Association's senior division basketball tournament is named after him.

-4.For his services for the Devanga community, he was given the title of 'Devanga Ratna' in 1993 by Sri Sri Sri Dayanand Puri Maha Swamyji Jagatguru, and head of Sri Gayatri petta, Hampi, Karnataka.
+4.For his services for the Devanga community, he was given the title of 'Devanga Ratna' in 1993 by Jagadguru Sri Sri Sri Dayanand Puri Maha Swamyji of Sri Gayatri petta, Hampi, Karnataka.

-When he passed away in 2001, Prof. Parappa left behind more than personal achievements.
+He passed away on 09-09-2002 Professor Parappa left behind more than personal achievements.
 He left behind a living ecosystem of students, athletes, and administrators carrying forward his vision.
 His legacy stands today as the foundation of sports culture and modern physical education India.

 "My father’s achievements are my inheritance of honor.”